Vnposhti/RAG_Models/PDF_Query_using_LangGraph/ReadME.md

 - Indexes the embeddings using FAISS (a popular vector database).
 - Uses a retrieval-based model (RAG) to answer questions based on the PDF content.

+### Live Demo
+You can access the live Streamlit application at the following link: [PDF Query Using LangGraph and Google Generative AI](https://ragmodels-langgraph-pdfquery.streamlit.app/)

 ### Graph Integration:

 ![alt text](graph-1.png)